kushshrestha01/cookie-stand/README.md

 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random

 04/02//19
-- made a new brach monday-resubmit to update Monday work for resubmission
+- made a new brach Monday-resubmit to update Monday work for resubmission
 - created new branch Tuesday-work for the Tuesday assignment.
 - assignment completed